djthorpe/ytapi/README.md

   * `-out=(<filename>.)<csv|ascii>` Output format for displaying results
   * `-fields=(+|-)(<field|part>),...` Which fields to include or exclude in output

-## Introduction

-This command-line utility operates on the YouTube Data API and Partner API in order to list, update, delete and search various YouTube objects.
-It implements most of the API calls and allows you to tailor the resulting data in a number of forms (text, CSV).
-You can distribute the binary widely and it will use the authentication credentials you specify when building your binary package.

-Future versions of the tool will also:

-  * Output SQL & JSON as well as CSV
-  * Allow batch input of information

 ## A note on authentication credentials

 The software allows you to authenticate in two ways against YouTube to read,